 - Diabetes educator practices

-The U.S. Bureau of Labor Statistics (BLS) projects employment will grow by 16% from 2014-2024 for RNs in general, which is faster than average (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projects employment will grow by 12% from 2018-2028 for RNs in general, which is much faster than average (www.bls.gov).
 The BLS notes that this increase is attributed in part to an aging population and age-related diabetes.
-According to the BLS, the median annual salary for RNs in 2015 was $67,490.
+According to the BLS, the median annual salary for RNs in 2018 was $71,730.

 The American Association of Diabetes Educators (AADE) offers the Board Certified Advanced Diabetes Management (BC-ADM) certification, which promotes the nurse's role in diabetes education and emphasizes clinical practice.
 Requirements to earn the BC-ADM credential include an RN license, completion of a graduate-level nursing degree, at least 500 hours of clinical practice in advanced diabetes management within the past four years, and passing grades on an exam.
 The BC-ADM credential must be renewed every five years.